Korean Seon: Democratic features

-Stuart Lachs observes that Korean Sŏn places less stress on the figure of the teacher than does Japanese Zen, which is more hierarchical.
-In Korean Sŏn, the role of pangjang, the equivalent of roshi, is an elected position with an initial ten year term limit.
+Stuart Lachs observes that Seon places less stress on the figure of the teacher than does Japanese Zen, which is more hierarchical.
+In Korean Seon, the role of pangjang, the equivalent of roshi, is an elected position with an initial ten year term limit.
 Pangjangs can also be recalled by a vote.
 Lachs feels this model is instructive, as it would remove much of the hierarchy and idealization of the teacher so prevalent in American Zen centers, which follow more the Japanese style.

-According to Robert Buswell, in Korean Sŏn, the "master-student relationship is not nearly as formal and restrictive as we might suspect from most Western accounts of the Zen tradition. [...]
+According to Robert Buswell, in Korean Seon, the "master-student relationship is not nearly as formal and restrictive as we might suspect from most Western accounts of the Zen tradition. [...]
 Few [monks] develop a deep personal rapport with a single teacher.
 A monk's affinities are really more with his fellow meditation monks, rather than with a specific master. [...]
 In this way, Buddhist thought and practice is kept separate from the person of the master; a monk learns from many teachers, but does not take any one person's version of the dharma to be definitive."